mrmonaghan/mrmonaghan.github.io/_posts/2019-09-05-Building-a-Backup-Script-With-WBAdmin.md

 The WBAdmin command line utility and [its accompanying documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/wbadmin) provide all the information we need to start and monitor a backup job from CMD - but how can we leverage Powershell to integrate that into our solution more elegantly?

-The answer resides in Powershells Start-Process and Wait-Process cmdlets, which allow us to launch WBAdmin, assign the process a variable, and wait for the process to exit before continuing.
+The answer resides in Powershell's Start-Process and Wait-Process cmdlets, which allow us to launch WBAdmin, assign the process a variable, and wait for the process to exit before continuing.

 {% highlight powershell %}
 {% raw %}